Good things happen when we travel

 Throughout our trips, we try to include experiences that make good things happen – it could be a train ride through the tea hills with the locals, the chance to help a local farmer or a few nights on a quiet beach, away from the crowded sun-loungers and chain hotels.
 Each destination has its own responsible travel page where we’ve picked out a couple of suggested bite-sized trips to get you inspired.

 Making good things happen in our office

 Our environmental measures begin on our own doorstep.
 At home in Brighton, we run a virtually paper-free office and are dedicated recyclers.
-We believe in putting people first, and provide lots of benefits to staff members to enhance their work and personal life, such as a ‘ride to work’ scheme, and discounts for local fitness centres and holistic therapies, and best of all, a healthy free lunch – every working day.
+We believe in putting people first, and provide lots of benefits to staff members to enhance their work and personal life, such as a ‘ride to work’ scheme, and discounts for local fitness centres and holistic therapies, and free private healthcare.